top of page

 Read Luke 7:39.
 How did Simon the Pharisee think that Jesus should respond to the woman?

-Simon’s thoughts were known to Jesus and He responded with a parable.
+Simon’s thoughts were known to Jesus, who responded with a parable.

 Read Luke 7:40-43.
 What is the general theme of this parable?

 Read Luke 7:44-46.
-What does it say about Simon that he did not treat Jesus in the way that a guest should be treated, especially an honored guest?
+What does it say about Simon that he did not treat Jesus as a guest of honor?

-The Sinful Woman teaches us how to approach our holy God even in our unholiness.
-She was known to everyone for her sins, but she was known to Jesus for her love and faith.
+The Sinful Woman teaches us how to approach our holy God, even in our unholiness.
+She was known for her sins, but she was recognized by Jesus for her love and faith.
 This is why she was forgiven.
-There’s one more thing about the Sinful Woman that I’d love to share with you.

 Come with me to the Book of John.